 A diverse range of communities makes up the area and twelve of the wards in the North are classed as rural.
 According to the Welsh Index of Multiple Deprivation the area has 13 lower super output areas classed as being in the 20 per cent most deprived in Wales, but also has 6 lower super output areas in the 50 per cent least deprived.
-WIMD indicates there are significant differences in levels of deprivation across the whole area and even in individual wards e.g. Maesteg West includes 2 lower super output areas in the 20 per cent most deprived areas in Wales but also an area in the 50% least deprived areas in Wales.
+WIMD indicates there are significant differences in levels of deprivation across the whole area and even in individual wards e.g. Maesteg West includes 2 lower super output areas in the 20 per cent most deprived areas in Wales.